![]() | SHIPS |

 So off she goes steaming into the sunset up the Tyne in a Newcastle-bound direction.
 Her rear end looks rather more substantial than the front.

 At a certain point in the Tyne the ships going upriver have to swing hard to port.
-You can see the "City of Nordic" here just off North Shields making a dramatic turn in the river.
+You can see the "City of Nordic" here making a dramatic turn in the river just before the Tyne Ferry crossing between South Shields and North Shields.

 HMS ILLUSTRIOUS